dominictarr/stream-spec/readme.markdown

 ### Duplex

 A `Stream` that is both readable and writable, but the streams go off to some other place or thing, and are not coupled directly.
-The readable and writable side of a `DuplexStream` has thier own pause state.
+The readable and writable side of a `DuplexStream` each have their own pause state.

 If the option `{strict: true}` is passed, it means the stream is not allowed to emit `'data'` or `'end'` when the stream is paused.